syncfusion-content/wpf-docs/wpf/Scheduler/Resource.md

 {% endtabs %}

 N>• When `ResourceIdCollection` not added to 'ScheduleAppointment' then the appointment will not be displayed in when `ResourceGroupType` set as `Resource` or `Date`.
-• When `ResourceGroupType` set as `None`, resource view will be collapsed and all scheduler DataSource events will be displayed.
+• When the `ResourceGroupType` is set to `None`, the resource view will be collapsed and all the scheduler DataSource events will be displayed.
 • You can also add or remove the appointment resources dynamically.

 ### Multiple resource sharing